UK beyond Brexit

 Now that the UK left the EU there are consequences for companies manufacturing or importing into this market.
 However, to what extent your products are affected depends on the regulatory framework that applies.

 A standalone chemicals regulation, commonly referred to as UK REACH, entered into force 1 January 2021 in Great Britain (GB: England, Scotland, Wales).
 Under the Northern Ireland Protocol, the process for Northern Ireland businesses did not change after 1 January 2021: (EU) REACH still applies.
 UK REACH is administered by the UK’s Health & Safety Executive (HSE).
 UK REACH is closely based on (EU) REACH but must be considered an entirely separate regulatory regime so may diverge in future.
 Transitional arrangements to allow companies to comply with UK REACH will apply during 2021 and for some years thereafter.

 Consequences of this include:

-- Substances which are manufactured in or imported into both GB and EU would require two separate registrations, under both UK REACH and (EU) REACH.
+- Substances which are manufactured in or imported into both GB and EU require two separate registrations, under both UK REACH and (EU) REACH.

-- Companies based outside the EEA using an OR who is based in GB to cover imports into the EU will need a new OR based in the EU.
-Conversely, companies based outside the EEA using an OR based in the EU to cover imports into GB will need a new OR based in GB.
+- Companies based outside the EEA using an OR who is based in GB to cover imports into the EU need a new OR based in the EU.
+Conversely, companies based outside the EEA using an OR based in the EU to cover imports into GB need a new OR based in GB.
 In short, non-EEA/non-GB companies may need two ORs: one for GB and one for the EU!

 With affiliates based in GB and EU, as well as many years of experience acting as OR for non-EEA companies selling into the EEA, knoell is well placed to support clients in maintaining their business and fulfilling their regulatory duties once UK REACH comes into force.